dcSpark/adalib/README.md

     // The connector needs to be registered in the connectors field above.
     // This can be switched later using `switchConnector` function.
     connectorName: WalletConnectConnector.connectorName,
-    // The name of the cluster and network to use.
+    // The name of the chain and network to use.
-    // Here, `mainnet` refers to the cardano mainnet network, while
+    // Here, `mainnet` refers to the cardano mainnet network.
     chosenChain: cardanoMainnetWalletConnect()
   },
   WALLETCONNECT_PROJECT_ID